amicha23/Andrew-Michaels-Portfolio/README.md

 !["Multi-query Search"](/images/queries.PNG)

 # [Homework Board](https://github.com/amicha23/Homework-Board)
-- Built a Web Service to allow students easy access to an interactive platform to ask questions while completing homework assignments and form study groups
+- Built a Web Service to allow students easy access to an interactive platform to ask questions while completing homework assignments and form study groups.
-- Utilized Node and Express to build a REST API server; all data stored in a database using SQLite
+- Utilized Node and Express to build a REST API server; all data stored in a database using SQLite.
-- Client built using HTML, CSS, & JavaScript; users can view, like, create, search, filter, and delete posts
+- Client built using HTML, CSS, & JavaScript; users can view, like, create, search, filter, and delete posts.

 !["view"](/images/view.PNG)